ahhyoushh/FileSense/wiki/pipeline.md

 - **Metric:** Cosine similarity (via normalized embeddings)
 - **Top-K:** Retrieves top 10 matches
 - **Boosting:** Filename and keyword matching add bonus scores

+> **Why Cosine Similarity?**
+>
+> We use cosine similarity because it compares **semantic direction** instead of vector magnitude.
+This avoids bias from unequal text lengths and keyword-heavy folder descriptions.
+It aligns better with how sentence-embedding models are trained (on angular distance), ensuring more accurate matching of file content to topic labels.

 **Keyword Boosting:**
 ```python